Aromatherapy

 Aromatherapy is a modern term for an ancient healing practice that has been used for thousands of years.

 During distillation, the plant material is placed inside a still.
 Steam slowly breaks through the plant material, extracting its volatile constituents.
 These constituents rise upward through a connecting pipe leading into a condenser.
-The condenser cools the rising vapor back into liquid form, collected in a vessel below the condenser.
+The condenser cools the rising vapor back into a liquid form, which is collected in a vessel located below the condenser.
 Because water and oil do not mix, the water is siphoned off, leaving the oil.

 The ancient science of Ayurveda is based on the five elements (ether, air, fire, water, and earth) found in our universe and understood by the qualities (hot-cold, heavy-light, dry-wet, mobile-stable, etc.) that surround us in our environments.